Meet-Prajapati-2006/meet-demo2/README.md

 # meet-demo2
-This is another demo for Git &amp; Github class
+This is another demo for Git &amp; Github class.